hawksUHC/MelodyMod/README.md

 _____________________________________________
 **Some Frequently asked questions and answers:**

+- Q: Is there a video preview?
+> A: Yes!
+Click this link to view all the songs: [YouTube](https://www.youtube.com/watch?v=DCU4f_U7fGI&t=165s)

 - Q: Does this work for bingo/iron man/stranded..?
 > A: Yep!
 You can use this on any profile!